 [ I guess, you want to hear more about this long-lost Amiga game 😉 Let’s move on to “behind-the-scene” details then… ]

 . . . .

 This is the official story of “Paradise Lost”

-By the late 80s in Turkey, video game development was widely accepted as “an exercise in futility”, simply because there was no money in it.
+By the late 80s in Turkey, video game development was widely considered as an exercise in futility, simply because there was no money in it.
 Piracy was everywhere!
 Original games were used as master copies to make illegal duplicates.

 As a natural outcome of this craze, there were no Turkish game development companies at all.